ChrisVine/js_of_ocaml-and-gjs/README.md

     channels will compile, but if run will raise the Sys_error exception if it tries to open a file).
-To carry out file, socket or other i/o you can use the wrapped functions from glib's Gio module (and some of glib's logging functions are also available).
+To carry out file, socket or other i/o you can use the wrapped functions from glib's Gio module (and some of glib's logging functions are also available);
+    see also point 7 below.

 2.  gjs has a non-standard module system for its bindings.
 All its C and other bindings are available via the 'imports' object provided